Skip to main content

 • Bitloops hook integration in known repositories

-• legacy repo-local .bitloops/ data directories in known repositories
+• repo-local .bitloops/ data directories in known repositories

 What Bitloops Does Not Remove